-SCOOP - The SCOOP is a defined area that encompasses many of the top hydrocarbon producing counties in Oklahoma within the Anadarko basin.
+SCOOP - The SCOOP is a defined area that encompasses many of the top hydrocarbon producing counties in Oklahoma within the Anadarko Basin.
 The SCOOP play mainly targets the Devonian to Mississippian aged Woodford, Sycamore and Springer formations.
-We have approximately 74,000 net reservoir acres (comprised of approximately 41,000 in the Woodford formation and approximately 33,000 in the Springer formation) located primarily in Garvin, Grady and Stephens Counties.
+We have approximately 73,000 net reservoir acres (comprised of approximately 41,000 in the Woodford formation and approximately 32,000 in the Springer formation) located primarily in Garvin, Grady and Stephens Counties.
 The Woodford Shale across our position ranges in thickness from 200 to over 400 feet and directly overlies the Hunton Limestone and underlies the Sycamore formation, both of which are also locally productive reservoirs.
 The Sycamore formation consists of hydrocarbon-bearing interbedded shales and siliceous limestones ranging in thickness from 150 to over 450 feet and is overlain by the Caney Shale.
-The Springer formation across our position is comprised of a series of portus, low clay and organic-rich packages within the Goddard Shale member ranging in thickness from 50 to over 250 feet.
-During the Combined Period, we produced approximately 231 MMcfe per day net to our interests in this area and it accounts for approximately 23% of our total production.
+The Springer formation across our position is comprised of a series of lenticular sand and shale units.
+The primary targets are a series of porous, low clay and organic-rich packages within the Goddard Shale member ranging in thickness from 50 to over 250 feet.
+During 2022, we produced approximately 290 MMcfe per day net to our interests in this area and it accounts for approximately 30% of our total production.